tkam8/f5bigiq-setupguide/docs/class1/module2/lab2/module2.rst

 **Description:**

 In this lab, we will complete the setup wizard for BIG-IQ CM and DCD in AWS cloud.
+You will then discover the DCD and activate service you want to monitor.
-Refer to below AskF5 link if you need further details.
+Refer to below AskF5 link for official documentation.

 `AskF5 Reference <https://techdocs.f5.com/en-us/bigiq-7-0-0/planning-and-implementing-big-iq-deployment/deploying-a-big-iq-system.html#GUID-37A1F866-5F56-45BB-914F-F24DBD3348D0>`__